WoltLab/docs.woltlab.com/docs/tutorial_tutorial-series_part-1-base-structure.md

----
-title: "Tutorial Series Part 1: Base Structure"
+# Tutorial Series Part 1: Base Structure
-sidebar: sidebar
-permalink: tutorial_tutorial-series_part-1-base-structure.html
-folder: tutorial/tutorial-series
-parent: tutorial_tutorial-series
----

 In the first part of this tutorial series, we will lay out what the basic version of package should be able to do and how to implement these functions.